Student Conduct FAQ: For Parents

 My son/daughter has told me he/she is involved in the conduct process.
 What can I do?

 As members of the KU community each student is expected to manage his/her own disciplinary matters with the university.
 Parents can provide important moral support and assist their student in understanding the process and the expectations of the university.

 Parents are not permitted to participate in student conduct hearings.
 If students want an advocate, they may have a member of the campus community or a private attorney accompany them to a hearing.

 Are parents notified if their child is involved in an incident or is found to be responsible for a violation of university policy?

-Following a second infraction and finding of responsibility for violations of alcohol and drug polices, the Student Conduct Office will inform parents or legal guardians of students that are under the age of 21.
+Following a second infraction and finding of responsibility for violations of alcohol and drug polices, the Dean of Students Office will inform parents or legal guardians of students that are under the age of 21.
 At the time of a first incident, students will be strongly advised to consult with their parents or guardians regarding their behavior.
 If a student is involved in an emergency situation the person designated by the student as their emergency contact will be contacted.

 If my child is found responsible for a conduct violation, how long will the incident remain on his/her educational record?